 My mate reckons shooting instruction isn't necessary.
 What do you reckon?

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Tuition

 JOHN BIDWELL says: